CheeGY/cheegy.github.io/_posts/2020-12-31-PyTorchColab.md

 ![alt text](/assets/img/colab_logo.png "Google Colab")

 [Google Colab](https://colab.research.google.com/) is an web-based application that allows you to write and execute Python, right from your browser.
 Colab has several libraries pre-installed, including PyTorch.
-This allows users to use PyTorch in Colab, without any further installation.
+This allows users with Google accounts to use PyTorch in Colab immediately, without any further installation.

 ---